 The amount of cyanoacrylate being used in this procedure is really low, and according to the manufacturer, it will be reabsorbed by the body in approximately one year.

-The post-procedural stage is generally very light, needing only few days of support with the compression stocking (actually, some vascular surgeons even prefer not to use it, although my personal opinion is that it can help quite a bit, and cause no harm), and immediate regain of usual activities.
+The post-procedural stage is generally very light, with no need of compression stockings, and immediate regain of usual activities.
 However, it should be pointed out that a small amount of patients may present with pain along the treated area during the first few days because of the inflammation generated by the glue.
 If this happens, this can usually be controlled without major problems with usual painkillers.

 The scientific studies that are available so far are mid-term (follow up of about 2 years), and are quite optimistic regarding this technique, showing results that are comparable to those of laser and radiofrequency.